The Snowling Queen

 Which in my hand, showed nary sign,

-Nor tarnish’d, fell, or gave a hint
+Nor tarnish’d, fell, or any rot,

-Of rot or filth, but in thine froze.
+But in thine froze.

 TAM: But thy undoing is thy own.